How to lift the veil off hidden algorithms

 Last year, the city of Berkeley passed a law that creates a more transparent process for purchasing a fast-growing arsenal of surveillance gear, like facial recognition equipment, Stingray cell site simulators, social media analytics software, and license plate readers.
 Oakland followed suit.
 Seattle and Cambridge, Mass. are among a handful of other cities that have also passed surveillance ordinances.

-In Washington State, an algorithmic decision-making bill could be introduced in 2019, according to Narayan.
+In Washington State, an algorithmic decision-making bill has recently been introduced in the legislature.
 “We’ll make a much stronger push against trade secrets and other ways to defeat transparency because we don’t think it’s constitutional for these black box algorithms to be making decisions on behalf of government agencies,” he says.

 A 70-year-old federal law has also given way to a surprising transparency tool, says Levendowski: the federal trademark registry.
 Known officially as the Trademark Electronic Search System, or TESS, the federal trademark registry is a free and easily accessible database of millions of pending, registered, canceled, expired, or abandoned trademarks.
 These trademark filings can be revealing, and unlike regulatory filings or disclosures in patent applications, searching them–with terms like “AI,” “defense,” or “surveillance”–requires little legal or technical expertise.